-Factbox: Sports events hit by the coronavirus epidemic
+Factbox - Sports events hit by the coronavirus epidemic

 AFC Champions League knockout rounds have been moved from May to August to allow the disrupted group-stage matches to be played in May and June.

 * China’s 2022 World Cup qualifiers against Maldives at home and Guam away in March will be moved to Buriram, Thailand.
-The games will be played behind closed doors.
+The games will be played without any spectators attending.

 * Vietnam did not allow sports events to be hosted in February, meaning home AFC Cup group stage matches for Ho Chi Minh City and Than Quang Ninh will be switched to away fixtures.